cnyric/db-reset/README.md

 The script will:

-1. Look up the district's SchoolTool instance info in the `districts.json` file.
+1. Look up the district's SchoolTool instance info in the `districts.json` file (`src/districts.ts`).
-2. Import and transform the included SQL queries in the `queries` directory with the district's info.
+2. Import and transform the included SQL queries in the `queries` directory with the district's info (`src/index.ts`).
 3. Connect to the district's database instance and run the queries:
-   1. Insert a stored procedure to log errors
+   1. Insert a stored procedure to log errors (`queries/log-error.sql`)
-   2. Backup the production database
+   2. Backup the production database (`queries/restore.sql`)
-   3. Restore the training database with the backup from production
+   3. Restore the training database with the backup from production (`"`)
-   4. Reset the ID server in the training database
+   4. Reset the ID server in the training database (`"`)
-   5. Create a temp user in the training database
+   5. Create a temp user in the training database (`queries/create-user.sql`)
-4. Update the timestamp on the district's `Web.config` file(s) to trigger an IIS restart.
+4. Update the timestamp on the district's `Web.config` file(s) to trigger an IIS restart (`src/touch-config.ts`).
-5. Login to the district's SchoolTool instance with the temp user and update the ID server.
+5. Login to the district's SchoolTool frontend with the temp user and update the ID server (`src/update-id-server.ts`).
 6. Again, update the timestamp on the district's `Web.config` file(s) to trigger an IIS restart.

 ## FIXME